pulllover/contentmarketplace_goone/README.md

 ## Features

-- **Go1 API v3.** All calls go to `gateway.go1.com` with the `Api-Version: 2025-01-01` header.
+- **Go1 API v3.** Supported API version `2025-01-01`.
 - **Content curation.** The Go1 Content Hub is embedded in Totara.
 The Totara user is matched to or created as a Go1 account and given the Content administrator role.
 - **Content sync.** Published learning objects from the chosen collections (free, subscribed, custom) are created as courses with image, generated description, SCORM module and completion criteria.
-Runs from the core marketplace scheduled task or from the Sync content button.
+Runs from the core marketplace scheduled task; custom library can also be synced manually using the Sync content button.
 - **Retired content processing.** Courses built on retired or removed learning objects can be banner marked, annotated, moved to a category or hidden.
-- **Completion webhook.** Go1 `enrollment.complete` events are verified and mapped to SCORM activity completions in Totara.
-Failures are logged in the admin UI.
+- **Completion webhook.** The plugin receives `enrollment.complete` notifications from Go1, these events are verified and mapped to SCORM activity completions in Totara.
-- **Add course and add activity workflows.** Create a new course from a Go1 learning object, or add one as an activity to an existing course.
+- **Add course and add activity workflows.** Create a new course from a Go1 learning object manually, or add one as an activity to an existing course.
 - **Tabbed settings.** General, Content sync, Retired content, Content access and Webhook tabs.

 See [CHANGELOG.md](CHANGELOG.md) for the full list of changes against the core plugin.